• BG3 Shadowheart Build Guide

 You’ll also get a couple of extra Spells from the Light Domain subclass.
 These cannot be changed, but it’s worth giving them a mention anyway:

 • Burning Hands – Deals up to 18 Fire Damage in Melee range, and ignites anything flammable.
-I don’t like this spell because the range is really low, but it’s good if several enemies decide to be silly and clump up in a small area.
+I don’t use this spell much because the range is low, but it’s good if several enemies clump up in a small area.

 • Faerie Fire – An AOE spell that encases multiple targets in light, forcing them to be visible and causing any Attack Rolls made against them to have Advantage.
 This is a Concentration Spell so remember not to use it at the same time as Bless!
 This spell can be really powerful, but sometimes you just get unlucky and all the targets succeed their Saving Throw.